enkidevs/curriculum/r/r-core/variables-and-data-types/assignment-operators-r.md

 # 10
 ```

-You can also use the = operator for assignment:
+You can also use the `=` operator, but it is generally recommended to use `<-` as it is easier to read and less prone to errors.

 ```r
 x = 5
 y = 10